Navigate by selecting a

 Kehinde Ross

 Chair of the DEI Committee.
-Reader in Molecular and Cellular Biology, Liverpool John Moores University: Co-lead of the Internship and outreach subcommittee.
+Reader in Molecular and Cellular Biology, Liverpool John Moores University.
 My research focuses on the expression and function of microRNAs in skin disorders and cancer and the development of RNA-directed therapeutics to modulate miRNA activity.

 Suja Jagannathan

-Assistant Professor, University of Colorado Anschutz Medical Campus Advocacy as well as Outreach subcommittees leader.
+Assistant Professor, University of Colorado Anschutz Medical Campus Advocacy.
 The Jagannathan lab studies how cells detect and degrade aberrant RNAs, and how dysregulation of this surveillance process contributes to human muscle development and disease.

 Natoya Peart